Why Your Product Development Is Stuck (and how to get it unstuck)

-For example in business when we want to drive performance, we offer classic extrinsic rewards (bonuses, promotions).
-Unfortunately, an ever growing pile of shows that extrinsic rewards don’t work as they should.
-Once people’s basic needs are no longer a cause for concern, extrinsic rewards can lose their effectiveness and can crush the high level, creative, conceptual abilities that are central to current and future economic & social progress
+For example, in business when we want to drive performance, we offer classic extrinsic rewards (bonuses, promotions).
+Unfortunately, an ever growing pile of evidence shows that extrinsic rewards don’t work as they should.
+Once people’s basic needs are no longer a cause for concern, extrinsic rewards can lose their effectiveness and can crush the high level, creative, conceptual abilities that are central to current and future economic & social progress.

 Science shows that the secret to high performance doesn’t come from our biological drive (survival needs) or our reward and punishment drive, but our 3rd drive.
 Our deep seated desire to direct our own lives, to extend and expand our abilities, and to fill our lives with purpose.
 These three intrinsic rewards are the things that motivate us the most.

 WHY YOU’RE STUCK #2 YOU’RE SUFFERING FROM EXECUTION OVERWHELM